brettbrimmer/resume-parser/README.md

 Click "Create Job", fill in the information, then click "Save".

 Step 2: Upload, View, and Anonymize Resumes
-Click the "Upload Resumes" button then select resumes to upload.
-Click "View" next to a candidate to view their resume.
+Click the "Upload Resumes" button then select resumes to upload (.pdf, .docx, images, .txt) Click "View" next to a candidate to view their resume.
 Click the "Anonymize Candidates" checkbox to anonymize candidate data.